fragilefort/oxytribe/README.md

 - [x] USE UMI dedup
 - [x] OW, use cordinate based dedupping
 - [x] Trimming process
+- [x] Add containers for R analysis script
-- [ ] Containerize the Pixi environment
+- [ ] Add containers for the rust binaries to support multiple platforms
 - [ ] Update the documentation for installation and usage
 - [ ] Testing and benchmarking